QinMing/simple-virtualenv-wrapper/README.md

 A single shell function that makes Python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) easier to use.

+Works for Mac OS and Linux.

 ## Intro

-Type `ve env_name` to get started.
-After you activate an environment for the first time, your env name is remembered. **Next time you can simply type `ve` in that folder to quickly activate the same virtual env.
-This also works in its sub-folders.**
+Type `ve env_name` to create or activate an environment.
+After you activate for the first time, your env name is remembered. **Next time you can simply type `ve` in that folder to quickly activate the same virtual env.** This also works in its sub-folders.

 Deactivate (exit): `ve -e`